chloe0524/holbertonschool-monty/README.md

 ## Details

 - Each Monty bytecode command is implemented as a separate function.
-- The `main` function reads Monty bytecode from a file, tokenizes the commands, and executes them accordingly.
+- The `main` function reads a Monty bytecode from a file and executes them accordingly.

 | Requirements           |                    |
 |------------------------|--------------------|